Back to California

 What This Bill Does

-• Establishes a program called the California Epilepsy Program to study the incidence and prevalence of epilepsy and seizures in California.
+• Establishes a program called the California Epilepsy Program to conduct epidemiological assessments of the incidence and prevalence of epilepsy and seizures.

 • Requires the department to convene an advisory panel with specified individuals to provide support and advice for implementing the program.